-- the non-executive chairman of a law firm that provides a portion of our legal services; and - the chair of the board of a company that provides printing services to the Company.
+- The Hon.
+David R. Peterson, P.C., Q.C., the non-executive chairman emeritus of Cassels Brock and Blackwell LLP, a law firm that provides legal services to the Company; and - Isabelle Marcoux, C.M., the chair of the board of Transcontinental Inc., a company that provides printing services to the Company.